What is Mini-IVF?

 The steps followed are the same as in the conventional treatment of in vitro fertilization, although distinguished by the first step:

-- Ovarian or follicular puncture: this is a surgical procedure that consists of extracting the mature ovules from the ovary.
-The process is carried out by aspiration under anesthesia and sedation and lasts between 20 and 30 minutes.
+This is a surgical procedure that consists of extracting the mature ovules from the ovary.
+The process is carried out by aspiration under anaesthesia and sedation and lasts between 20 and 30 minutes.

 Preparing for Mini-IVF

 The following can help you prepare for a Mini-IVF treatment, as well as any other in vitro fertilization treatment:

 - Nutrition: it is important to take folic acid and vitamin B, since they increase the chances of pregnancy.
 Therefore, it is recommended to eat fresh fruit and vegetables, legumes, whole grains, dairy products and meat, and avoid fast food, foods with a high content of trans fats and sugars and low in vitamins and minerals.

 - Exercise: it’s important to keep exercising, but not to overexert yourself during this period